-The Not-So-Secret Seven, passionate about creativity - spilling the beans on writing, narrative, photography, reading and more … Do join us and enjoy.
+The Not-So-Secret Seven, passionate about creativity - spilling the beans on writing, narrative, reading and more … Do join us and enjoy.

 Loch Awe in spring - Photo courtesy of Neil Donald Photography